-But I also found a distressed denim shirt dress for under $25 by Feelmaker.
+But I also found a distressed denim shirt dress for under $25.

-I’m diametrically opposed to this open-toed boot phenomena.
+I’m diametrically opposed to this open-toed boot phenomenon.
 Any boot that you see me rocking is a full boot.
 I found an incredibly comfortable pair when I found Crocs boots.
-I also have large calves which make it darn there impossible to wear knee high boots.
+I also have large calves which make it darn there impossible to wear knee-high boots.

 These Crocs were perfect for the wedge heel.
 I could walk for miles in these boots with no complaints.
 These are definitely on my must-wear list when we head to the Taste of Atlanta event.

 You can also wear them under pants to look like shoes if you’d like.

 For Fall festivals and any outing with your family the idea of going bag-free is not realistic.
 I long for those old days when I could leave the house with my keys, cell phone and a $20 for an entire day.
 I use my Michael Kors bag for work-related events, but I don’t want to bring it out to a huge public event.
 Here are some reasonably priced and high-end leather totes.